bitnami/charts/bitnami/dremio/README.md

       </property>
 ```

 As an alternative, it is possible to provide an existing Secret with the `core-site.xml` configuration.
-This is done using the `dremio.coreSite.existingSecret` value.
+This is done using the `dremio.coreSite.existingSecret` parameter.

 Check the [upstream Dremio documentation](https://docs.dremio.com/current/get-started/cluster-deployments/customizing-configuration/dremio-conf/dist-store-config/) for the list of available settings in the `core-site.xml` file.

 #### Environment variables inside configuration files

-The chart allows setting values relative to environment vars.
+The chart allows adding Dremio configuration settings relative to environment vars.
 This is done by enclosing the environment variable inside `{{ }}`.
 An init container will render the environment variable using the [render-template](https://github.com/bitnami/render-template) tool.
 This is useful when having rotating secrets.

-For adding extra environment variables for rendering set the `defaultInitContainers.generateConf.extraEnvVars` value.
+For adding extra environment variables for rendering, set the `defaultInitContainers.generateConf.extraEnvVars` parameter.

-In the following example we add a property in the `core-site.xml` dependant to an environment variabe called `AZURE_TOKEN`, which is part of a secret called `azure-secret` with key `token`.
+In the following example we add a property in the `core-site.xml` dependant to `AZURE_TOKEN` environment variable, which is part of a secret named `azure-secret` with key `token`.

 ```yaml
 dremio: